As-Built-Report/As-Built-Report/CONTRIBUTING.md

 If you are interested in creating a new report for the AsBuiltReport project that does not yet exist, the information in this section details the process to create a new repository that will contain the new report.

 1. Ask a project owner to create a new repository for your new report under the organisation on GitHub, following the naming standard `AsBuiltReport.<Vendor>.<Product>`.
 In these intructions we will use an example by using HPE's Nimble Storage product, so the repository will be named `AsBuiltReport.HPE.NimbleStorage`.
-The project owner will create a new repository with a master branch and a license file and nothing else in the repository.
+The project owner will create a new repository with a master branch, a dev branch, both containing a license file and nothing else in the repository.
 When the repository is created, make a fork of the repository and clone it to your machine using git.

 2. Open the newly created report folder and create a Powershell `.psm1` file, using the same name as the root folder for the file name.
 In this example, the .psm1 file will be called `AsBuiltReport.HPE.NimbleStorage.psm1`.
 Enter the code below in to the .psm1 file (you can also copy this file from another AsBuiltReport Repository and rename it if you prefer).